Management and Entrepreneurship

 MGMT 3553.
 Data + Digital Transformations For Business Managers

 This course equips MBA students with the skills to leverage data technologies strategically across various business functions, enhancing decision-making and competitive positioning in any sector.
-It focuses not only on the foundational understanding of data technologies but also on the interpersonal dynamics of data leadership preparing students to effectively influence and drive transformation within their organizations.
-Through case studies, students will learn how to navigate and resolve the leadership and interpersonal challenges, such as securing buy-in for innovative new data-driven approaches such as AI, thereby integrating effective data strategy with comprehensive business leadership.
+It focuses on the foundational understanding of data technologies and the interpersonal dynamics of data leadership, preparing students to influence and drive transformation within their organizations effectively.
+Through case studies, students will learn how to navigate and resolve leadership and interpersonal challenges, such as securing buy-in for innovative new data-driven approaches such as AI, thereby integrating effective data strategy with comprehensive business leadership.
 (4 units).

 Prerequisites: MGMT 3000 Leading People in Organizations.